wfarah0/Eth_Capstone/README.md

 # Ethereum prediction capstone \\ "When should I buy or sell Ethereum?"
 ![logo](https://github.com/wfarah0/Eth_Capstone/blob/main/logo.jpg)

-*Ethereum is a crypto asset created by Vitalik Buterin in 2016 that has seen an astronomical explosion in value over the last two years (over 500%) placing it next to bitcoin as the second major crypto asset on the market.
+*Ethereum is a crypto asset created in 2014 that has seen an astronomical explosion in value over the last two years (over 500%) placing it next to bitcoin as the second major crypto asset on the market.
 But much like bitcoin, its price fluctuations can be erratic, and therefore difficult to predict.
 While the traditional wisom for crypto trading has been to "buy and hold" this project attempts to model Ethereum's price movements to a degree that allows us to pinpoint optimal buy/sell/hold positions with the goal of optimizing our long term profits.*